buvis/docs/src/recreate.md

 ## Bootstrap

 1. Set workstation's DNS to 1.1.1.1, because Blocky isn't running
-2. Update VM template:
-   a.
-Connect to Proxmox node: `ssh <NODE_NAME>`
-   b.
-Remove old Talos image: `rm metal-amd64.iso`
-   c.
-Destroy the old VM template: `qm destroy 9000`
-   d.
-Create new VM template by repeating [installation - Create VM template](installation.md#create-vm-template)
-3. Make sure that GitHub PAT (stored in GITHUB_TOKEN environment variable) is still valid, and update it eventually
+2. Make sure that GitHub PAT (stored in GITHUB_TOKEN environment variable) is still valid, and update it eventually
-4. Run `buvisctl bootstrap` in cluster's directory.
+3. Run `buvisctl bootstrap` in cluster's directory.
-5. Fix all Flux reconciliation errors
+4. Fix all Flux reconciliation errors
-6. Enable monitoring by reversing the changes from [Disable monitoring chapter](operations.md#disable-monitoring)
+5. Enable monitoring by reversing the changes from [Disable monitoring chapter](operations.md#disable-monitoring)

 ## Restore

 Run `./operations/storage/kopia/scripts/restore-pvcs.sh` in cluster's directory.

+### Authentik outpost

+Even after restoring the PVC, the outpost will not start.
+You need to login to authentik admin panel and remove applications from the `proxy-outpost` outpost, then add them again.

 ### MariaDB